-TITLE Assistant to the General Manager, KSMU and OPT
+TITLE Assistant General Manager, KSMU and OPT

 CLASSIFICATION NUMBER 5088